n0obcoder/Q-Learning/README.md

 # Q-Learning
-Teaching an agent to play a simple game using Q-Learning in Numpy
+Agent learns to play a simple game using Q-Learning in Numpy

 ## Requirements
 * PIL >= 6.2.0